quesoft-it/qs-pdf-to-printer/README.md

 FORK OF [artiebits/pdf-to-printer](https://github.com/artiebits/pdf-to-printer)

+IMPORTANT!!! - Project has editet in common ways, README hasn't been updated yet, but we will do it soon.

 A utility for printing PDFs and images from Node.js and Electron.

 - Available only on Windows.
 The Unix-like operating systems utility can be found on https://github.com/quesoft-it/qs-unix-print.